Dwarf coconut

 Dwarf coconut is a range of varieties of coconut palm.
 The use of the word “dwarf” here does not refer to the tree's size, as it can reach heights of 50–100 feet which is certainly not a dwarf.
-Instead, the dwarf designation refers to the size in which it will begin to produce the coveted or harvestable coconut.
+Instead, the dwarf designation refers to the size at which it will begin to produce the coveted or harvestable coconut.